-Although not indicated as a complication to the review and approval process among Planning Board members, the irregular property dimensions and splitting of zoning districts among single parcels could negatively impact future development potential.
-This is due to the fact that developers would then be subject to zoning map interpretation by Board of Appeals, which adds another level of potentially unnecessary review compared to district boundaries that exclusively follow property boundaries.
+Although not indicated as a complication to the review and approval process among of proposed development projects, the irregular property dimensions and splitting of zoning districts among single parcels could negatively impact future development potential.
+This is due to the fact that developers would then be subject to requests for rezoning or, in certain cases, zoning map interpretation by Board of Appeals, which adds another level of potentially unnecessary review compared to district boundaries that exclusively follow property boundaries.
 This could also lead to allowing a relatively more intense commercial or mixed-use development pattern than that of the rear of the same lot.